DZ1M/DZ1M/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on https://laborit.com.br/
+- 🔭 I’m currently working on https://sinerlog.global/
-- 🌱 I’m currently learning NodeJs.
 - :heart: My Best skill is C# / ASP.NET
 - 📫 How to reach me: https://www.linkedin.com/in/richard-trage-b5b67b140/